 Urban Bush Women's office at LuEsther T. Mertz South Oxford Space

-Located in Fort Greene (near downtown Brooklyn and BAM), the LuEsther T. Mertz South Oxford Space is a five story, 19,200 square foot Federal Style building that provides office space to 20 small and midsize theatre companies for below-market rate, and subsidizes utilities and storage space.
-In addition to individual offices, the building has a variety of shared facilities and amenities such as rehearsal studios, kitchen and mail room.
+Located in Fort Greene (near downtown Brooklyn and BAM), the LuEsther T. Mertz South Oxford Space is a five story, 19,200 square foot Federal Style building that provides office space to 20 small and mid-size theatre companies for below-market rate, and subsidizes utilities and storage space.
+In addition to individual offices, the building has a variety of shared facilities and amenities such as rehearsal studios, a kitchen, and a mail room.

 The LuEsther T. Mertz South Oxford Space also plays an important part in the Fort Greene community.
 The intimate Gallery Three displays the work of local visual artists and the beautiful second floor Great Room is used for small-scale concerts, dance and theatrical presentations, and for community meetings.

 The LuEsther T. Mertz South Oxford Space is fully occupied at this time.
 Please email firstname.lastname@example.org if you would like to be placed on our waiting list to rent office space.
 Mailbox rentals are currently available.

 Current tenants at LuEsther T. Mertz South Oxford Space

 ActNow Foundation, American Opera Projects, ArtsPool, The Civilians, Colt Coeur, Elders Share the Arts, Encompass New Opera Theatre, Laban/Bartenieff Institute of Movement Studies, Lone Wolf Tribe, Modern-Day Griot Theatre Company, New York City Players, New York Deaf Theatre, Nia Theatrical Production Company, One Year Lease Theater Company, Ripe Time, Shadow Box Theatre, Target Margin Theater, The TEAM, Urban Bush Women, White Bird Productions